 Alternative dispute resolution (ADR) processes, such as collaborative divorce and mediation, presuppose a minimum level of cooperation between spouses.
 If you are unable to face your spouse, ADR is not for you.
 In marriages where one party has engaged in criminal activity, has a history of domestic violence or has a substance abuse problem, ADR is not appropriate.
 In those cases, litigation through trial may be the only viable approach.

 Whenever possible, divorcing spouses should try to negotiate a settlement outside of court.
 This is especially the case with marriages where minor children are involved.
 Ex-spouses must transition from parenting as husband and wife to co-parenting after the marriage has been dissolved.
 The Law Office of Stacy B. Talbott leads you through a mutually respectful negotiation process, which lays the groundwork for healthy and positive collaboration.

-Contact a reliable collaborative divorce and mediation attorney in Rockville, Maryland
+Contact a reliable collaborative divorce and mediation attorney in Bethesda, Maryland

-To speak with an experienced divorce attorney about ADR processes for your Rockville, Maryland divorce or legal separation, call The Law Office of Stacy B. Talbott at 301-637-8527 or contact the firm online.
+To speak with an experienced divorce attorney about ADR processes for your Bethesda, Maryland divorce or legal separation, call The Law Office of Stacy B. Talbott at 301-637-8527 or contact the firm online.